neuro-team-femto/lab_manual/docs/about-the-lab/lab-history.md

 ## The FEMTO Neuro Group (2021\~)

-The neuro group was established in the FEMTO-ST Institute by PI JJ Aucouturier in Jan.
+The neuro group was established in the FEMTO-ST Institute by PIs JJ Aucouturier and Patrick Nectoux in Jan.
 2021.
 The group moved from its previous installment as the [CREAM music neuroscience team](http://cream.ircam.fr/) (2014-2020) at the [Science and Technology of Music and Sound Lab](https://www.stms-lab.fr/) (STMS, IRCAM/CNRS/Sorbonne Université) in [IRCAM](https://www.ircam.fr/), Paris, France.&#x20;